grafana/beyla/docs/sources/network/config.md

 |---------------------|-----------------------------------|----------|---------|
 | `exclude_protocols` | `BEYLA_NETWORK_EXCLUDE_PROTOCOLS` | []string | (empty) |

-If set, Beyla will drop any network flow whose reported Internet Protocol is in this list.
+If set, Beyla drops any network flow whose reported Internet Protocol is in this list.

 If the `protocols`/`BEYLA_NETWORK_PROTOCOLS` list is already set, this property is ignored.